-Setting up Two-Factor Authentication (TFA) - Duo Security
+Setting up Two-Factor Authentication - Duo Security

 This document will walk you through the following topics:

-1. Configuring PAM360 - Duo Security Integration
+1. Integrating PAM360 and Duo Security

-5. Enrolling while Logging in
+3. Enrolling while Logging In

-1. Configuring PAM360 - Duo Security Integration
+1. Integrating PAM360 and Duo Security

 If you have the Duo application in your environment, you can integrate it with PAM360 and leverage the Duo security authentication as the second level of authentication.
 This section explains the configurations involved: